 What to do in Malta with kids?

-Malta is very much an island with lots of shopping, sightseeing and eating out, which might not be the favourite activity to any child.
+Malta is very much an island with lots of shopping, sightseeing and eating out, which might not be the favourite activity for any child.
 But there are also some fun and unique places you can head with your kids to make the day a memorable one.
-Hopefully you have already found some kid-friendly options above, but here are four ideas catered specifically towards kids and families.
+Hopefully, you have already found some kid-friendly options above, but here are four ideas catered specifically towards kids and families.

 Family-friendly things to do in Malta